jackrayner/website/README.md

 * Probably understand how Jekyll works a bit better...
 * Rakefile vs Makefile?
 * Backfill `_posts` with content from my brain.
-* Search would be nice.
-* Tags for posts would also be nice!
-(Searchable tags? 🤔)